sangria-graphql/sangria-graphql.github.io/learn.md

 ## Query And Schema Analysis

 Sangria provides a lot of generic tools to work with a GraphQL query and schema.
-Aside from the actual query execution, you may need to do different things like analysing query for breaking changes, introspection usage, deprecated field usage, validate query/schema without executing it, etc. This section describes some of the tools that will help you with these tasks.
+Aside from the actual query execution, you may need to do different things like analyze a query for breaking changes, introspection usage, deprecated field usage, validate query/schema without executing it, etc. This section describes some of the tools that will help you with these tasks.

 ### Query Validation